 As I peer into the clear black sky,

-The moon sits there ponderously--
+The moon sits there ponderously--By Joshua Sims

 Profoundly black sea.